hernanmd/pi/README.md

   - Package search is case-sensitive.
   - For GitHub repositories:
     - If it has "pharo" as topic, it will be listed.
-    - If jq is not available, it will be downloaded to the directory where pi was executed.
+    - If jq (a command line JSON processor) is not available, it will be downloaded to the directory where pi was executed.
   - For SmalltalkHub repositories:
     - If xmllint is not available, it will be downloaded to the directory where pi was executed.